 Blessed are they which do hunger and thirst after righteousness: for they shall be filled.

 The importance of repentance.
-Do you realize that if you have never actually repented of your sins you are not saved?
-I don’t care how many times you have gone to the front of the church to “join the church” you are not saved.
-Repentance is the first step in the salvation process.
+Do you realize that if you have never actually repented of your sins you are not forgiven?
+I don’t care how many times you have gone to the front of the church to “join the church” you are not saved, sweethearts Repentance is the first step in the salvation process.
 For those who may think that repentance is not important, let’s see what the Word of God has to say about it.

 What did John the Baptist preach in Matt.
 3:1-2?